 Driving north from mild and wet coastal Vancouver, you’ll reach Whistler, home of some of the best skiing and snowboarding in the world.
 Keep driving and another couple of hours later, you’re in a whole other word.
 It’s dry here.
 Really dry.
 Like 40c in summer dry.
 And Lillooet isn’t an anomaly.
 There’s a whole swath of BC’s interior which experiences extremely hot temperate in summer and a remarkably arid landscape.
 Near the US border, the Okanagan Desert (another desert that isn’t quite a ‘real’ desert) looks similar to parts of the Mojave desert, with its shrub-steppe ecology.
 Wineries flourish here, alongside lake holidays.

 There’s just something about island life.
 Vancouver Island (often incorrectly referred to as Victoria Island) is the largest Pacific Island east of New Zealand.
 We lived here for two and a half years, snowboarding in winter and canoeing in summer.

 Island hopping is usually associated with exotic destinations such as Hawaii or Fiji, but did you know that you can island hop on Canada’s West Coast too?
 Between Vancouver Island and the mainland are seemingly hundreds of smaller islands, each with their own character and beauty (as well as some pretty awesome beaches!)
-Further north, the archipelago of Haida Gwaii has a strong First Nation presence, with half of residents identifying as Haida.
+Further north, the archipelago of Haida Gwaii has a strong First Nation presence, with half of the residents identifying as Haida.
 The ferry costs may not be cheap, but I loved every one of my island hopping trips to Cortes, Quadra, Cormorant Island (Alert Bay), Denman, Hornby, Gabriola and Salt Spring!
 Alternatively, buy your own transportation and paddle yourself as we did to beautiful Sandy Island and Newcastle Island.